Your support and contributions will enable us to meet our goals and improve conditions. Your generous donation will fund our mission.

 I have always had a passion for helping others.
 Through the many struggles that I have faced in life, I began to embrace them as stepping stones to be a beacon of light to others.

 My sister's vision to have her own support group/organization was not revealed to me until after she had passed away.
 As I was thumbing through one of her many bibles that I received as a keep sake, a piece of paper slipped out, in which naturally I took it upon myself to read.

 What I thought to be just a simple page of thoughts that she a jotted down, turned out to be a rough draft of her organization she intended to spearhead.
 I was moved by how passionately her words were well expressed and was compelled to pick up torch and carry it to it's completion.

 For the first ten years I advocated the importance of early detection, spear headed several prevention campaigns, then the unimaginable happened to me.
 In 2012 my spouse of 12 years passed away from pancreatic cancer, roughly eight months later April 5, 2013 I developed breast cancer (invasive lobular carcinoma).
 This experience changed my life forever!

 I personally experienced the life of living with cancer, undergoing multiple surgeries, treatment, loss of income and employment, all in a 5 year time span.
 Yet I remain hopeful that one day cancer will be eradicated.

 My mission to educate anyone who would listen that according to the US National Library of Medicine states that "Cancer is a preventable that requires major lifestyle changes"

-I am living proof that the above statement is true, I made simple modifications to my environment and my lifestyle, as result I have been afforded 4 years of living a cancer free life.
+I am living proof that the above statement is true, I made simple modifications to my environment and my lifestyle, as result I have been afforded a life of living cancer free.